 “Beta Boi” Butch Vaughn Fires Back

-RUTHERFORD COUNTY -- Books have been a hot topic in Rutherford County School Board meetings as of late, and last night's meeting was no exception.
+RUTHERFORD COUNTY — Books have been a hot topic in Rutherford County School Board meetings as of late, and last night’s meeting was no exception.

-During public comment, 5 members of the public spoke on the subject, though no books were up for debate this meeting.
 First was a female who supported keeping adult material in school libraries.
 The next 4 were citizens in opposition to the books remaining in school libraries.

 The 2nd speaker offered a harsh rebuke of specific school board members, questioning closed-door collaboration of members which he said could violate the Tennessee Open Meetings Act. he also raised questioned about why the Director of Schools is given the seat next to the Chair, though he is not a member of the board.
 Then, the 3rd took it to an entirely different level.